-However, it’s also important to note that there may not be a particular reason for the abandoned cart, as sometimes shoppers don’t ever have the intention of completing their purchase, or plan to complete it at another day or time.
+However, it’s also important to note that there may not be a particular reason for the abandoned cart, as sometimes shoppers never intend on completing their purchase, or plan to complete it at another day or time.
+So, how can you bring them back?

 What is a cart abandonment email?

-Now you know why a customer might abandon their cart — so how can you bring them back?
-Cart abandonment emails, or shopping cart reminders, are emails that remind the shopper of the items that they’ve left in their basket.
-This gently prompts the customer to continue their purchase journey and check out.
-Cart abandonment emails may use incentives such as a discount or eye-catching copy to remind the customer of why they selected their items in the first place.
+Cart abandonment emails, or shopping cart reminders, are emails that are triggered after a consumer abandons their cart.
+This email reminds the shopper of the items that they’ve left in their basket, and gently prompts the customer to continue their buyer’s journey and check out, sometimes with an incentive like a discount to complete their purchase.

 5 abandoned cart email examples

-These abandoned cart email examples will give you inspiration for some of the most effective techniques to reel your customer back in and make you stand out.
+These abandoned cart email examples will give you inspiration for some of the most effective techniques to reel your customer back in and make your brand stand out this Black Friday and Cyber Monday.

 1. Call to action

-Remind your customer why they were browsing the items to begin with, and what it was that they liked.
-Let them know that the product is still waiting for them and that it’s just one click away.
+Remind your customer what they liked and let them know that product is still waiting for them, just a click away.

-UNIQLO used Wunderkind to remind customers of the quality of the item in their basket, such as this tailored jacket.
-By posing a question and using short, concise copy that reminds you the jacket is designed for everyday wear and comfort, the shopper is prompted to reconsider their purchase.
+For example, UNIQLO reminded customers of the quality of the items left in their basket, such as this tailored jacket.
+By posing a question and using short, concise copy that reminds the shopper the jacket is designed for everyday wear and comfort, the shopper is prompted to reconsider their purchase.

 2. Buy Now, Pay Later

-Perhaps your customer abandoned their cart because of money concerns?
+Perhaps your customer abandoned their cart because of financial concerns.
 Reminding them they can use buy now, pay later options such as Klarna or Afterpay makes their purchase low risk.

-Too Faced opted to remind their customers of the option to use buy now, pay later for their purchase alongside a 20% offer and free orders over a threshold.
-If your customers abandoned their cart over price concerns, then such reminders are sure to make them reconsider.
+Here, Too Faced used triggered email to remind their customers of the option to use buy now, pay later for their purchase alongside a 20% off offer.
+If your customers abandoned their cart over price concerns, then this is an enticing incentive to bring them back to site.

 3. Learn more